r7uaz0n/jekyll-now/_posts/2017-6-10-Saturday-June-10th.md

 - Nice review on JS event listeners.

-- Wish I had been present for the For Loop review.
+- Wish I had been present for the For Loop review but it was interesting working remotely.

 ## Questions: